Circadian Sleep Hub: How the Microbiome Shapes Natural Sleep and Energy

 It is circadian.

-This Cluster Hub brings together cutting-edge insights on how gut bacteria, circadian timing, light, cortisol, melatonin, oral–gut pathways, and SCFAs interact to shape your sleep–wake cycles.
+This Cluster Hub brings together cutting-edge insights on how gut bacteria, circadian timing, light, cortisol, melatonin, oral–gut pathways, and short-chain fatty acids interact to shape your sleep–wake cycles.

 Below you’ll find 5 interconnected, science-based articles written to help you: